StanfordVL/OmniGibson/docs/scenes.md

 #### Interactive Building Scenes
 In this example, we import a fully interactive scene, and randomly sample points given a room type such as "living_room".
 This can be useful for tasks that require the robot to always be spawned in certain room types.
-We support fifteen such scenes right now as part of the new iGibson Dataset.
-The code can be found here: [igibson/examples/scenes/ig_scene_selector.py](https://github.com/StanfordVL/iGibson/blob/master/igibson/examples/scenes/ig_scene_selector.py).
+We support fifteen such scenes right now as part of the new OmniGibson Dataset.
+The code can be found here: [omnigibson/examples/scenes/og_scene_selector.py](https://github.com/StanfordVL/OmniGibson/blob/master/omnigibson/examples/scenes/og_scene_selector.py).

 Note that all objects in these scenes can be interacted realistically.
 ![scene_interactive.png](images/scene_interactive.png)